 Immigration and Visa Information

-national in the United States of America depend on the type of visa held, it is
+national in the United States of America depend on the type of visa held.
+Therefore, is

 should present to the nearest United States Consulate in your country the